Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Methodology

 \subsection{Functional nonlinear autoregressive with exogenous inputs modeling ($\mathcal{F}$-NARX)}

-We introduce here our adaptation of NARX modelling designed to work with features, rather than lags.
+We introduce here our adaptation of NARX modeling designed to work with temporal features, rather than lags.
 We start by defining the time-dependent \emph{information vector} $\vec\zeta(t)$, that gathers all exogenous inputs together with the model response within a time window $\eta(t,T)$ as follows: